canonical/subiquity/doc/explanation/configure-storage.rst

 In UEFI mode, the bootloader loaded from a "EFI System Partition" (ESP), which is a partition with a particular type GUID.
-The installer automatically creates a 512MiB ESP on a disk when it is selected as a boot device and will install GRUB there (a disk with an existing partition table can only be used as a boot device if it has an ESP -- bootloaders for multiple operating systems can be installed into a single ESP).
+The installer automatically creates an ESP (with minimum size 538 MiB) on a disk when it is selected as a boot device and will install GRUB there (a disk with an existing partition table can only be used as a boot device if it has an ESP -- bootloaders for multiple operating systems can be installed into a single ESP).
 UEFI defines a standard way to configure the way in which the operating system is chosen on boot, and the installer uses this to configure the system to boot the just-installed operating system.
 One of the ESPs must be mounted at ``/boot/efi``.

 Supported arm64 servers boot using UEFI, and are configured the same way as an UEFI-booting amd64 system.